Going Paperless: A Guide for Animal Chiropractic Practices

 Going paperless has real costs:

-- Software subscription (typically $50-150/month for animal-specific practice management)
+- Software subscription

-- Initial setup and training time (4-8 hours)
+- Initial setup, migration, and training time

 And real savings: